acidki/acidki/README.md

 <div align="center">

-  ### 👨‍💻 About Me
+ ## 👨‍💻 About Me

 Hi there!
 I'm **Sudipto Chakraborty Suvo**, but you may know me as **Acid**.
-  I am a passionate developer and competitive programmer who loves solving complex problems.
+I am a passionate developer, competitive programmer, and a creative artist.
+My work lives at the intersection of logic and creativity—whether I'm solving complex problems with code or bringing characters to life through animation.

+* **Software Dev:** Deep diving into competitive programming and building efficient solutions.
+* **Creative Arts:** Skilled animator and video editor specializing in 2D/3D workflows.
+* **Hardware:** Tinkering with Arduino and IoT to bridge the gap between software and the physical world.
   ---

   <!--### 🏆 Achievements